Shruti2026/CashCraft/README.md

    Now, navigate back to the frontend directory and start the frontend server:<br>
    npm start

-7. **Access KharchaGuru**:
+7. **Access CashCraft**:
-   Open your web browser and go to `http://localhost:3000` to start using KharchaGuru.
+   Open your web browser and go to `http://localhost:3000` to start using CashCraft.

 ### Additional Notes